rollbar/docs/onboarding/spring.md

 ## Step 3: Verify your configuration

-You can test this by sending us a debug message now.
+You can verify your configuration by sending us a test messing.
+Using the `rollbar` instance, you can send Rollbar a test with the example code below.
+On success this screen will refresh, your test will be visible and you can start using Rollbar!

 ``` java
 rollbar.debug("Here is some debug message");

 ```

-Once you do, this screen will refresh automatically once successful.
-After that you are ready to start using Rollbar!

 # Further Configuration and Java Docs